Kunal-Shah107/azure-aks-projects/01-Create-AKS-Cluster/README.md

 - https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest

 ## Step-07: Deploy Sample Application and Test
 - Don't worry about what is present in these two files for now.
-- By the time we complete **Kubernetes Fundamentals** sections, you will be an expert in writing Kubernetes manifest in YAML.
-- For now just focus on result.
+Its Nginx Docker Image deployment

 ```t
 # Deploy Application
 kubectl apply -f kube-manifests/